 Update in light of COVID-19: Groundwork is in contact with funders in relation to making reasonable adjustments for applicants/grantees where possible.
 We will provide updates as we get them and advise organisations to deliver in line with government guidelines.
 If you have any queries please do get in touch with our team on email@example.com.

-Groundwork London and Groundwork South are administering Community Training Grants in the Swindon and Wiltshire LEP (Local Enterprise Partnership), funded by the Education and Skills Funding Agency and the European Social Fund.
-We are also administering ESFA Training Grants in North and East London, Dorset and Thames Valley.
+Groundwork London are administering Community Training Grants in the London North and East areas of the LEAP (London Economic and Action Partnership) funded by the Education and Skills Funding Agency and the European Social Fund.
+We are also administering Training Grants in Dorset, London North and East and Thames Valley.

 About ESFA Community Training Grants

 Community Training grants between £5,000 and £20,000 are available for projects supporting people who are unemployed or economically inactive, move closer towards employment.

 We fund a range of innovative projects which help prepare participants for work by providing opportunities to learn and upskill in anything from industry-specific training to developing soft-skills.
 Participants must be over 16 years or age and eligible to work in the UK.